EARLY CHILDHOOD MUSIC

 The class presents concrete methods and skills (and inspiration!) for students to continue songwriting on their own.

 Musicianship ClassIn this class, students learn the fundamentals of music theory (clefs, intervals, scales, chords, etc.) and develop aural skills (singing with solfege, ear training, etc.) through composing and performing.

 Students write a series of short pieces for both themselves and their classmates to play/sing, creatively applying new concepts, collaborating with their peers, and expressing themselves musically.
 A semester-end composition recital showcases each student's work.

 This class is offered in beginner, intermediate, and advanced levels.
 Placement is determined by the musicianship faculty.

 In addition to the formal recitals, students will have several other performance opportunities per semester.
-Warm-up recitals at Bard and community outreach performances at various locations will take place througout the semester.
+Community outreach performances at various locations will take place throughout the semester.